elsiehupp/patron-buttons/README.md

 ## Contributing

 If you want to add versions of these banners in slightly different aspect ratios, feel free to do a pull request.
-I will help you clean up the SVG markup to make it as a minimal as possible.
+I will help you clean up the SVG markup to make it as minimal as possible.

 ## Example Usage